Rytual/OldPhonePad-DictionaryState/README.md

 ## License

 MIT License - see LICENSE file for details.
 Use it, modify it, share it.
-Just maybe give a nod to the glory days of T9 texting.
+Maybe give a nod to the glory days of T9 texting.

 ## Acknowledgments